Controversy over ethnic and linguistic identity in Moldova: Moldovan presidents on the language and identity of Moldovans

 "Moldovan is in fact the mother of the Romanian language.
 To call it Romanian is to betray history and to commit injustice to your own mother."

-"Vorbim aceeași limba, chiar dacă o numim diferit."
+"Vorbim aceeași limbă, chiar dacă o numim diferit."

 "We speak the same language [in Romania and Moldova], even though we call it differently."

 Mihai Ghimpu, speaker of the Moldovan Parliament and interim president (2009–2010), a staunch supporter of the common Romanian-Moldovan ethnic identity:

 "Dar ce am câștigat având la conducere oameni care știau că limba e română și că noi suntem români, dar au recunoscut acest adevăr doar după ce au plecat de la guvernare?
 Eu nu am venit să manipulez cetățenii, ci să le spun adevărul."

 "What have we gained having as leaders people who knew that the language is Romanian and that we are Romanians, but acknowledged this truth only after they left office?
 I have not come to manipulate the citizens, but to tell them the truth."